 How did I react five decades later?
 Spoiler Alert: ambivalently.
 The newness has worn off.
 Some PARSLEY, SAGE tracks are still hands-down classics, others have lost a bit of luster.
 But that short half hour is still crammed with so much creative thought that it cannot be denied.

 “Scarborough Fair/Canticle” meets one’s expectations with a soft opening guitar figure.
 I’ve always admired Paul Simon’s acoustic guitar playing and you can tell it a mile away.
-He’ll pluck way down on the lower strings and almost slap them for emphasis to get a violent percussive attack.
-(It’s the first sound on the next song.)
+He’ll pluck way down on the lower strings and almost slap them for emphasis to get a violent percussive attack: it’s the first sound on the next song.
+(The axe work on the Everlys’ “Wake Up Little Susie” clearly impressed the young Master Simon.)
 This jagged rhythmic effect is a cousin to the wonderful pick-heavy style that James Taylor brought along later.
 The boys begin their new album with an innocent medieval air, seasoned with some harpsichord fillips that favor Paul’s puffy shirt on the cover photo.
 But then something intrudes, “signaled by the electric bass,” as Ralph J. Gleason writes in his liner notes.
 It’s a countermelody, a darker countersong that fills the gaps on the road to Scarborough with the same sweet voicing, but starts to drip menace.
 Something about polishing a gun, war bellows blazing, scarlet battalions, generals ordering death, it becomes a real nightmare.
 You can concentrate on either thread — sort of choose to sip wine or chew some food — or just let the total sound wash over you as when a balance of wine and food produces a third taste.
-I don’t know which member found the harmony (I hope it was Artie) but this is our first iteration of a signature S&G effect, the high note from way off in the rural areas of the chord.
+I don’t know which member found the harmony (I hope it was Artie) but this is our first iteration of what would become a signature S&G effect, the high note from way off in the rural areas of the chord.
 You can hear it clearly on the final “THYYYYME…” Even in mono — I didn’t have the money or gear for stereo at the time — there’s an expanse to the track, as if it’s being performed in a large room or from a fair distance.
 Surprise upon surprise.
 As I said, this was the one that recently made me interested in hearing the entire album again.
 I think it still works, though by now we who have followed all these years are already expecting the “Canticle” descant (most amateur performers omit this part).

 It sounds more like a normal recording studio on “Patterns,” a minor-key rumination that puzzled me even in high school, from whence much overreaching poetry springeth forth.
 Also, somebody brought some bongos to the session.
 Unless meaning is actually being obscured, I’m not a grammar nazi (screw that missing Oxford comma in the album title!) but I couldn’t hear the song back in the day without getting stuck on these lines: “Impaled on my wall / My eyes can dimly see / The pattern of my life / And the puzzle that is me.”
 In other words, somebody ripped out Paul’s eyeballs and nailed them to a wall, yet in the early evening gloom they can still perceive images.
 Seriously, I get that he’s trying to refer to the pattern, but why impale it on his wall?
 For that matter, not to second-guess the bard or anything, but what’s so awful about patterns in the first place?
 I’ll bet even Simon considers these lyrics to be juvenilia.
 The solution is to chillax, put down your microscope, and listen to, as Donald Fagen once put it, “the sound of the phonemes.”
 Just enjoy the groove as I learned to.
 But still: impaled eyes?!